cryptomood/api/nodejs/README.md

 # Client example

-1.  ensure that you have x509 .pem file (cert.pem).
+1. When connecting to the server use x509 cert.pem file located in certs directory.
 You won't be able to access the server without it
-2.  make sure you have at least the latest stable version of Node.js
+2. Make sure you have at least the latest stable version of Node.js
 3.  `npm install`
 4. Load the protobuffer definitions